johnfmorton/docker-squoosh-cli/README.md

 # Docker Squoosh
-This repo contains a Dockerfike for [Squoosh CLI](https://github.com/GoogleChromeLabs/squoosh/tree/dev/cli).
+This repo contains a Dockerfile for [Squoosh CLI](https://github.com/GoogleChromeLabs/squoosh/tree/dev/cli).
 You can find a respository of this image on Docker Hub at [johnfmorton/squoosh](https://hub.docker.com/repository/docker/johnfmorton/squoosh).

 ## Description